cardinalblue/TechDocs/ios/xctest_and_ocmock.md

 ### Disable a Test

-Add a prefix `DISABLED_` to the test method you want to disable, so the XCTest will skip the method since the method name no longer starts with the keyword `test`.
+Add the prefix `DISABLED_` to the test method you want to disable, so the XCTest will skip the method since the method name no longer starts with the keyword `test`.

 ```
 - (void)DISABLED_testSomthing